An Instructional Designer’s Must-Have KSA (Knowledge, Skills, & Attitudes)

 So why are we talking about KSA in connection to the Instructional Designer?

-As the name itself suggests, Instructional Designers design instructional (learning) experiences.
-And for learning to be successful, it needs to be effective, engaging, immersive.
-No mean task that!
+As the name itself suggests, Instructional designers design instructional (learning) experiences.
+And for learning to be successful, it needs to be effective, engaging, and immersive.

 While classroom instructors deliver face-to-face instruction to a live audience, most of the instructional designer’s work happens behind the scenes.
 And to do their job of creating instruction well, they need to have a combination of a variety of traits.
 They need to possess the very specific and required Knowledge, Skills, and Attitudes (KSA).